-- A very well-developed essay that convincingly and explicitly analyzes the theme of identity in the work selected. - Analyzes appropriate examples from the chosen text to support the response. - Demonstrates insight; may show originality. - Virtually no irrelevant or erroneous information.
+- A very well-developed essay that convincingly and explicitly compares how the two selected texts treat the theme of the encounter between two cultures. - Analyzes appropriate examples from the chosen texts to support the response. - Demonstrates insight; may show originality. - Virtually no irrelevant or erroneous information. - Reveals an exceptional understanding of the theme of the encounter between two cultures in the chosen texts.